EXCITED Christchurch youngsters met a real sporting star when Paralympian Richard Whitehead paid a visit to the school.

 “It was so inspiring for everyone.
 He was so modest as well.
 He didn’t want to be called a celebrity, which was very refreshing for the pupils to hear in this day and age.”

 Richard Whitehead said: “It was fantastic to spend the day with the children and share in their excitement for the Games.
-I enjoyed talking to them about my journey and hopefully inspiring them to try new sports.
+I enjoyed talking to them about my journey and hopefully inspiring them to

 “Hopefully, I’ll see some of them compete at a future Games.”